 2 - Realize the difference between feelings and facts

 You are a human.
 That is a fact.
 Most things beyond that are feelings.

 You can feel ugly.
 You can feel pretty.
 You can feel a lot of things, and you must become aware of when you take a feeling and turn it into a definition or a fact about yourself.
 There's a big difference between, “I am ugly,” and “I feel ugly.”

 Begin noticing how you use “I am...” and then make a point of shifting to, “I feel...” when it's followed by a negative statement.
 A feeling can pass through you.
 An “I am” statement you hold onto, you own it, you lock it in.

 The more you become aware of this, the more you will shift and start to let these feelings unlock so that they can rise up and flow out of you.
 We do not come into this world insecure and self-critical.
 We come in full of love, joy and curiosity.
 If we were born insecure, we would never learn to walk or talk.
 We'd be much too terrified of stumbling and making mistakes.

-We learn to be self-defeating.
 We learn it from a lot of places, and for each person, what they learn and how they learn it is different.
 Sometimes it's personal, and criticism comes right down onto us from a parent.
 Sometimes it's more vague, and it's simply seeing a certain type of person portrayed as beautiful that we know we look nothing like.

 Wherever it is you got it from, the important thing is to realize it's not yours.
 The things that are real about you, that are unchanging, are the things that I listed: love, joy and curiosity.
 You may have lost touch with these, but they're still inside of you, ready and eager to be rediscovered.